garden-io/garden/docs/reference/commands.md

 **[DEPRECATED] Starts the Garden dashboard for the current project and environment.**

 Deprecation Warning: The Garden Dashboard will be deprecated in the next major Garden release (0.13).
-As an alternative you can try out a beta version of Garden Cloud at https://cloud.app.garden.
+As an alternative you can try out a beta version of Garden Cloud Dashboard at https://app.garden.

 -------------